piyushk0309/stm32f401re-driver/README.md

 ->  /inc contains the header files for both peripherals.

-->  /src contains the implementation of apis declared in /inc header files
+->  /src contains the implementation of API'S declared in /inc header files

 # Tested the GPIO driver with 4 Examples